pablogpz/lucecis/docs/SPEC.md

 # Preamble

-This document lays out the high-level specification of a webapp idea to control and visualize lighting devices controlled by Home Assistant OS.
+This document lays out the high-level specification of a webapp idea to control and visualize light devices controlled by Home Assistant OS.

 ## For LLMs and AI agents